Important information about NIH institutional training grants can be obtained from the

-A. No. NIGMS does not require that applicants for T32 training grants with direct costs over$500,000 obtain prior approval from NIGMS staff before submitting their T32 application or include a cover letter with their application indicating prior staff approval.
+No. NIGMS does not require that applicants for T32 training grants with direct costs over$500,000 obtain prior approval from NIGMS staff before submitting their T32 application or include a cover letter with their application indicating prior staff approval.

-A. The costs per trainee are not escalated for inflation in the future years.
-All costs per trainee, with the exception of adjustments to accommodate the different stipend levels for postdocs, do not increase in the future years.
+The costs per trainee are not escalated for inflation in the future years.

-A. Applications are usually reviewed by one of two standing scientific review committees organized by the NIGMS Office of Scientific Review.
+Applications are usually reviewed by one of two standing scientific review committees organized by the NIGMS Office of Scientific Review.
 Infrequently a special emphasis panel may be convened instead.
-All the reviewers are heavily involved in different aspects of graduate education, and many are themselves directors of training grant programs.
+All there viewers are heavily involved in different aspects of graduate education, and many are themselves directors of training grant programs.
 View more information on the

 training grant review process, including current review committee rosters at

-A. The actual request for the number of slots must not only reflect the program's pool of qualified applicants and the proven ability of the program to effectively mentor that number of trainees.
-Thus, the slot number appropriate will vary for each program.
-Programs that fund students for two years will typically start with half the number of slots for the first year then the full number for subsequent years (for example 3 slots in year 1 and 6 slots in years 2-5), while programs that only fund one year will have the same number for all 5 years.
-The requested slot numbers should be well justified.
+Programs that fund students for two years will typically start with half the number of slots for the first year, and then the full number for subsequent years (for example 3 slots in year 1, and 6 slots in years 2-5), while programs that only fund one year will have the same number for all 5 years.

-A. There is an expectation for good gender diversity in the trainee pool as well as in the mentor pool.
+There is an expectation for good gender diversity in the mentor pool.
 If there is not, that issue should be addressed.
 The recruitment plan to enhance diversity must specifically address efforts to recruit trainees from underrepresented groups (see

 NOT-OD-18-210), specifically underrepresented racial and ethnic groups, and individuals with disabilities.
 Given that many biomedical fields have gender parity at the Ph.D. training stage, gender is not typically included when describing a program's goals to enhance diversity.